DefectiveCode/mjml/docs/en.md

 ## Comments

-Comments are kept be default.
+Comments are kept by default.
 If you wish to remove comments, you may use the `removeComments()` method.

 You may also revert the `removeComments()` by calling the `keepComments()` method.